bitsatebyte/smartcow/README.md

 >NOTE: coloring for every 3rd boxed element was done using css:nth-child selector and display was set to grid for box layout.

-> AS A TEMPORARY FIX, I'VE USED TEXT FOR SIDEBAR OPENING AND CLOSING WHICH CAN THEN LATER BE SWAPPED FOR AN ICON

 <br>

 ## SmartCow - Task 2